Relative key: Distinguishing on the basis of melody

 To distinguish a minor key from its relative major, one can look to the first note/chord of the melody, which usually is the tonic or the dominant (fifth note); The last note/chord also tends to be the tonic.
 A "raised 7th" is also a strong indication of a minor scale (instead of a major scale): For example, C major and A minor both have no sharps or flats in their key signatures, but if the note G♯ (the seventh note in A minor raised by a semitone) occurs frequently in a melody, then this melody is likely in A harmonic minor, instead of C major.

 List

 A complete list of relative minor/major pairs in order of the circle of fifths is:

 Terminology

-The term for "relative key" in German is Paralleltonart, while parallel key is Varianttonart.
-Similar terminology is used in most Germanic and Slavic languages, but not Romance languages.
-This is not to be confused with the term parallel chord, which denotes chords derived from the relative key in English usage.
+In German, relative key is Paralleltonart, while parallel key is Varianttonart.
+Similar terminology is used in most Germanic and Slavic languages, but not in Romance languages.
+Adding to the confusion, a parallel chord is derived from the relative key.